 A trustee has a fiduciary duty to uphold the terms of the trust and has certain rights over the trust.
 So if a beneficiary is supposed to get something according to the trust, it’s the trustee’s job to make sure that happens.

-Can a beneficiaries can challenge a trustee?
+Can a beneficiary can challenge a trustee?

 If the trustee is not acting properly, beneficiaries can take them to probate court and claim breach of fiduciary duty, along with other legal claims.
 They can also contest the trust if some suspected foul play occurred.
-Beneficiaries, though, must show reasonableness in their requests to the trustee.
-A beneficiary can override the trustee’s authority with legal means, such as with a court order through litigation.

 Good luck!